khanmtariq45/todo/README.md

                             if update_hyperlink_relationships(doc, original, replacement, para):
                                 updated = True

-            # Then handle text replacements
             for original, replacement, *_ in links_to_update:
                 if original in para.text:
                     para.text = para.text.replace(original, replacement)
                     updated = True

-        # Process tables (ensure we update hyperlink text in tables too)
         for table in doc.tables:
             for row in table.rows:
                 for cell in row.cells: